weaveworld/Weaveworld/doc/doc-1-template.md

 **1.** Type-handlers of the element and its parents.

-A transformation can be defined as a function "rule" in the typehandler.
+A transformation can be defined as a function "rule" in the type-handler.
 Parameters are:
 * _el_: the processed element.
 (Thus the element attributes or the content can be changed!)
 * _v_: the value to be changed.
 * _p_: the (optional) literal pattern.

+The following example defines a `toFixed` transformation for the `Order` type-handler:
 ```js
 W$TYPE={ $name:'Order',
     toFixed: function(el,v,p){